In the News: Sept 27–Oct 4

 As Medicaid becomes a growing share of health systems’ payer-mix, competing for a diminishing share of commercial patients will be increasingly difficult.
 Sg2 believes that some health systems may be able to maintain their commercial revenue through a direct-to-employer strategy.
 To learn about this type of strategy, read the Sg2 report Employer Contracting: Strategies for Netting Commercial Revenue.

 A recent Health Affairs article shared the results of a multistakeholder population health collaborative, established to decrease cardiovascular events like heart attacks by spreading best practices to improve hypertension, lipid levels and blood sugar control in San Diego County.
 After the project’s implementation, acute myocardial infarction (AMI) hospitalization rates decreased by 22% in San Diego County compared to a decrease of 8% across the rest of California.
 3,826 AMI hospitalizations were avoided, with an estimated savings of $86 million in San Diego, suggesting multistakeholder population health collaboratives have the potential to improve health care outcomes and lower costs.

 Sg2’s forecast projects a 1% increase in cardiovascular inpatient discharges by 2028, including a projected 5% increase in IP discharges for myocardial infarctions.
 We believe the myocardial infarction growth will push organizations to improve prehospital triage, care coordination and staffing to provide optimum outcomes for patients.
 To learn action steps for meeting changing CV demand, read the Sg2 Expert Insight Have We Reached the Floor for Inpatient Declines in Cardiovascular Services?

-Tags: 2017 medicaid spending, AMI hospitalizations, commercial revenue, employer contracting, inpatient declines in CV, medicare savings, MSSP proposed rule update, physician group ACOs, population health collaborative
+Tags: 2017 Medicaid spending, AMI hospitalization rate decline, commercial revenue, employer contracting, inpatient declines in CV, MSSP proposed rule update, physician group ACOs, population health collaborative